 We were only intending to stay in Bandipur for a couple of days, but were told by an American woman that there was a national strike on in Nepal, and that there was no public transport.
 She was stranded in Bandipur!
 We were oblivious to the situation until then.
 We had planned to leave the next day, as Anton’s flight back to the UK was leaving the day afterwards from Kathmandu!

 Our only option was to wait until the following day in the hope that the strike would be off and we would somehow be able to make it back to Kathmandu.
 So, another day in Bandipur!
 As well as the locals being somewhat unfriendly, the food was limited too (especially as two out of three of us were vegetarian) and we were dreaming about what we would have to eat when we got back to Kathmandu!
 Pizza seemed to be the unanimous favourite choice!
 We did however sample some momos, a Nepalese favourite – steamed or fried dumplings filled with vegetables or meat.
 Very good!

 The National Strike Continues

 The one advantage of staying an extra day was that we suddenly noticed the Annapurna Mountains above the clouds!
-It hadn’t been very clear up until then, and it was a fantastic sight!
+It hadn’t been very clear up until then, but when the clouds disappeared, it was a fantastic sight!